md-abu-kayser/Explore-Routes-React-Nested-SPA/README.md

 ##### Contact / Attribution

-This repository is a focused demo for modern React Router usage and can be used as a base for progressive enhancement, route-driven code splitting, and UX-focused data loading.
+This repository is a focused demo for modern React Router usage and can be used as a base for progressive enhancement, route-driven code splitting and UX-focused data loading.